Jaybee18/butterDAWg/README.md

 # butterDAWg
 FL Studio clone with Electron (WIP)

-It is not a 100% clone, but has some tweaks made by me
+It is not a 100% clone:
+there are some deviations from the original that I believe improve the UX

 Audio functionality partially implemented